40net-cloud/fortinet-azure-solutions/FortiAnalyzer/ha-1nic/README.md

 In Microsoft Azure, the FortiAnalyzer manual HA failover is supported.
 Both units have a private and optionally a public IP configured.
 The FortiGate need to be configured with either the both private or both public IPs depending on the which are reachable.

-More information on FortiAnalyzer High Availability can be found in [the FortiAnalyzer documentation](https://docs.fortinet.com/document/fortimanager/7.2.2/administration-guide/568591/high-availability).
+More information on FortiAnalyzer High Availability can be found in [the FortiAnalyzer documentation](https://docs.fortinet.com/document/fortimanager/7.2.2/administration-guide/568591/high-availability) as well as the specific Azure HA configuration steps [here]( https://docs.fortinet.com/document/fortianalyzer-public-cloud/7.2.0/azure-administration-guide/416866/configuring-fortianalyzer-ha).

 ### Primary FortiAnalyzer configuration